mororolan/I-t-P-S-D-Solution-2022/readme.md

-Some solution could run in the local environment and others could run in jupyter.
+Some solutions could run in the local environment and others could run in jupyter.
 Every solution works.

 If it could help you, plz leave a star.